What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Budget-friendly apartment in Yeouido

-This is a small studio apartment set in a building with a rooftop terrace, and a gym, fully equipped for a short or long stay.
+This small studio apartment is set in a building with a rooftop terrace and a gym, fully equipped for a short or long stay.
 See more here!

 Namdaeumun – the best area to stay in Seoul close to the center

 Pros: the Namdaemun area is in the city center, but not quite.
-You will be within walking distance of most of the important attractions in town, yet not in the middle of the craziness.
+You will be within walking distance of the most important attractions in town, yet not in the middle of the craziness.

-You can find various options of accommodation for your budget, and be close to the Central Station.
-In the area, there are plenty of restaurants and even street food in Namdaeumun Market.
+You can find various accommodation options that fit your budget and are close to Central Station.
+The area has plenty of restaurants and even street food in Namdaeumun Market.

 Cons: You will have to walk or take public transportation to get to most of the important landmarks in Seoul.
 However, you won’t be too far from either one.